cbhushan/bashmenot-website/pages/reference/index.md

 Copies the specified resource on S3 with HTTP `PUT`, without downloading or uploading the resource data.

-The source and destination may be the same bucket or separate buckets.
-The destination is assigned the specified [S3 <abbr title="Access control list">ACL</abbr>](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html).
+The source and destination can be the same bucket or separate buckets.
+The destination is assigned the specified [S3 ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html).

 ```
 $ s3_copy foo.example.com foo bar.example.com bar private